anchikai/anchikai/README.md

 - Hey there, I'm anchikai.
 I develop my own games in my free time
-- I work on my own projects such as Oddment
+- I work on my own projects such as Oddment and Minesweeper Together
-- If you want to get in contact with me, my discord is @anchikai
+- If you want to get in contact with me, my Discord is @anchikai